- Exposure: 5 seconds @ f/8

 Whitaker Point is a great place for backpacking and camping.

 Although I very much enjoy camping and hiking, my main focus was on capturing an image of Hawksbill Crag.
 With this in mind, I did ponder the possibility of an early morning hike as opposed to setting up camp the night before.
 However, arriving in advance offers many advantages.
 For example, in addition to enjoying a beautiful evening in the great outdoors, an overnight stay allows ample time to scout the area and line up compositions well before sunrise.
+Watch my Youtube video for more details.

 After setting up camp, I was able to capture a few evening images as well.
 In fact, with a waxing crescent moon at 8 percent, clear skies, and no distracting light sources for miles, I had the perfect conditions to try my hand at a little astrophotography.
 Switching gears, the Arkansas Ozark is home to the black bear.
 Although a bear encounter is unlikely, bears forage at dawn and dusk, and it’s wise to avoid a surprise encounter, especially when cubs are present.
 Merely another reason to forego hiking through the forest before dawn.